Tehillah05/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script displays the first ten lines of the /etc/passwd file
+This is a script that displays the third line of the file iacta